vladi7/language-determination-c/README.md

 # LanguageRecognitionInC
-This project is about Language recognition that is written in C
+This project is about language recognition that is written in C